NethermindEth/el-node-spec/docs/docs/packaging/upgrading.md

 ## 4. Middleware Package Management with Middleware setup wizard tool and Searchable Prefix

-Leverage the Middleware setup wizard, inspired by the Homebrew Tap approach, for managing Middleware packages and their versions.
+Leverage the [Middleware setup wizard tool](../wizard/intro) inspired by the Homebrew Tap approach, for managing Middleware packages and their versions.
 This tool will handle each Middleware as a git repository with a defined structure, simplifying the process for clients setting up and managing Middleware.
 To make Middleware repositories easily searchable on GitHub, use the `eigen` prefix for the repository name similar to the Homebrew naming convention.

 ### Tips: